Quantum mechanics over real numbers fully reproduces standard quantum theory: Overview

-\textbf{Notation.} Throughout: $\id$ denotes the identity operator (subscript indicates dimension when needed); $\tau= = -\ii\sigma_y$; $\sigma_x,\sigma_y,\sigma_z$ are the usual Pauli matrices; $\Tc$ denotes tensor contraction (Section~\ref{sec:S1}); $\ii=\sqrt{-1}$; superscript $\ks$ on an operator or state denotes its \ka-space representative.
+\textbf{Notation.} Throughout: $\id$ denotes the identity operator (subscript indicates dimension when needed); $\tau= = -\ii\sigma_y$; $\sigma_x,\sigma_y,\sigma_z$ are the usual Pauli matrices; $\Tc$ denotes tensor contraction (Section~\ref{sec:S1}); $\ii=\sqrt{-1}$; superscript $\ks$ on an operator or state denotes its K\"{a}hler space representative.

 \textbf{Tensor product.} In essence, the Cartesian product, traditionally employed to model two systems independently in classical physics, undergoes a transformative process known as \textit{quantization}.
 This metamorphosis results in the emergence of the tensor product of two vector spaces, a fundamental framework indispensable for understanding the intricacies of quantum mechanical systems.